-Last Updated On: February 2019
+Last Updated On: April 2019

 Over the past couple of decades, an ever larger number of companies have instituted drug testing as a way to both minimize their liability (by preventing drug-related incidents) and ensure their workforce is healthy and productive.

 To provide themselves the best possible chance of saving their career, many individuals have discovered that substituting their own with another person's pee or with artificially-made ones is the most effective way to protect their livelihood from unreasonable damage caused by overly-intrusive testing.